duckyafi/Gam-Commands/README.md

 <li>gam update org ["directory path"] add user [username] (this moves users to a different ou, make sure to use "/" to specificy which directory)</li>

+<li>gam print users todrive (this command will push your user list to a google sheet)</li>

+<li>gam print groups todrive (this command will push your google groups on your domain to a google sheet)</li>

 <h6><br>Email Deletion</br></h6>